Skip to main content

 Self-Defense

-Metadata is often described as everything except the content of your communications.
+Communication metadata is essentially everything except the content of your communications.
 You can think of metadata as the digital equivalent of an envelope.
 Just like an envelope contains information about the sender, receiver, and destination of a message, so does metadata.
 Metadata is information about the digital communications you send and receive.
 Some examples of metadata include:

 Historically, metadata has had less privacy protection under the law in some countries—including the U.S.—than the contents of communications.
-The police in many countries can obtain the records of who you called last month more easily, for instance, than they can arrange a wiretap of your phone line to hear what you’re actually saying.
+The police in many countries can obtain the records of who you called last month more easily than they can arrange a wiretap of your phone line to hear what you’re actually saying.
+Or, a government agency could purchase metadata without needing to clear the sorts of technical or legal hurdles that might be required to read content.

 Those who collect or demand access to metadata, such as governments or telecommunications companies, argue that the disclosure (and collection) of metadata is no big deal.
 Unfortunately, these claims are just not true.
 Even a tiny sample of metadata can provide an intimate lens into a person’s life.
 Let’s take a look at how revealing metadata can actually be to the governments and companies that collect it: